 Upon returning from her overseas deployment, Joni continued to be a leader in her community.
 She was elected as Montgomery County Auditor, where she served for six years.
 Joni left that post in 2010 after being elected to the Iowa State Senate where during her tenure she helped pass the largest tax cut in Iowa history, cut wasteful spending and fought for pro-growth and pro-job creation policies.

 On November 4, 2014, Joni was elected to represent the great State of Iowa in the United States Senate.

 When Joni was sworn into the 114th Congress on January 6, 2015, she became the first woman elected to represent Iowa in federal office, and the first female combat veteran to serve in the United States Senate.

-Joni serves on the following U.S. Senate Committees: Agriculture, Nutrition and Forestry; Small Business and Entrepreneurship; Environment and Public Works; and Armed Services.
+Joni serves on the following U.S. Senate Committees: Agriculture, Nutrition and Forestry; Armed Services; Environment and Public Works; Judiciary; and Small Business and Entrepreneurship.